 You face even harsher penalties if you are arrested for DUI while operating a commercial vehicle that was carrying hazardous waste.
 Your first conviction under these circumstances will lead to a three-year suspension of your commercial license.
 A second offense will lead to a lifetime ban from obtaining a CDL.

 Your best chance for a positive result at trial is to hire an experienced DUI defense attorney to plead your case and make sure all inadmissible evidence is kept out of court.
-The experienced DUI attorneys at the Worden Law Firm know how to build a winning defense in an Oklahoma DUI case.
+The experienced DUI attorneys at Worden & Carbitcher know how to build a winning defense in an Oklahoma DUI case.

 Finding the Right Oklahoma DUI Defense Attorney

 With so much at stake, it is critical that you hire the right attorney to defend your rights in your Oklahoma DUI case.
 Your freedom and your livelihood are at risk; hiring an attorney experienced with defending CDL drivers in Oklahoma DUI cases gives you the best chance at an outcome you can live with.
-The DUI defense attorneys at the Worden Law Firm understand how stressful a DUI charge can be and have the experience to help you fight that charge in a court of law.
-Contact the Worden Law Firm today to set up your free consultation.
+The DUI defense attorneys at Worden & Carbitcher understand how stressful a DUI charge can be and have the experience to help you fight that charge in a court of law.
+Contact our law firm at 405-360-8036 today to set up your free consultation.